King, In Phone Call, Congratulates Trump On Election Win

 Date

-In the phone call, His Majesty highlighted the deep-rooted ties of friendship and strategic partnership between the two countries, stressing keenness to enhance them and bolster cooperation in various fields.
+In the phone call, His Majesty highlighted the deep-rooted ties of friendship and strategic partnership between the two countries, stressing keenness to enhance them and bolster cooperation in various fields, according to a Royal Court statement.

-The King stressed the need to step up international efforts to safeguard regional and global stability and security, noting the United States' pivotal role in this regard.
+The King stressed the need to step up international efforts to safeguard regional and global stability and security, noting the United States' pivotal role in this regard, the statement said.

 Legal Disclaimer: